tmpsantos/mbutil/README.md

                             will be overwritten with the imported tiles.
         -m, --merge         Merge two or more databases.
 The receiver will be created if it doesn't yet exist.
+        -p, --process       Processes a mbtiles databases.
+Only usefull together with one or more --execute.
-        --check             Check the database for missing tiles and remove unnecessary tiles.
+        --check             Check the database for missing tiles.
         --compact           Eliminate duplicate images to reduce mbtiles filesize.
         --create            Create an empty mbtiles database.

+    Options:
         --execute=COMMAND   Commands to execute for each tile image. %s will be replaced with the file name.
-This argument may be repeated several times and can also be used together with --import/--export/--merge/--compact.
+This argument may be repeated several times and can be used together with --import/--export/--merge/--compact/--process.

-    Options:
         --flip-y            Flip the y tile coordinate during --export/--import/--merge.
         --min-zoom=MIN_ZOOM
                             Minimum zoom level for
-                            --export/--import/--merge/--execute/--check.
+                            --export/--import/--merge/--process/--check.
         --max-zoom=MAX_ZOOM
                             Maximum zoom level for
-                            --export/--import/--merge/--execute/--check.
+                            --export/--import/--merge/--process/--check.
+        --zoom=ZOOM         Zoom level for --export/--import/--process/--check.
+                            (Overrides --min-zoom and --max-zoom)
-        --no-overwrite      don't overwrite existing tiles during --merge, --import.
+        --no-overwrite      don't overwrite existing tiles during
+                            --merge/--import/--export.
+        --auto-commit       Enable auto commit for --merge/--import/--process.
+        --check-before-merge
+                            Runs some basic checks (like --check) on mbtiles before merging them.
+        --delete-after-export
+                            DANGEROUS!!!
+After a --merge or --export, this option will delete all the merged/exported tiles from the (sending) database.
+Only really usefull with --min- zoom/--max-zoom or --zoom since it would remove all tiles from the database otherwise.
-        --no-vacuum         don't VACUUM the mbtiles database after --import, --merge, --execute, --compact.
+        --vacuum            VACUUM the mbtiles database after
+                            --import/--merge/--process/--compact.
-        --no-analyze        don't ANALYZE the mbtiles database after --import, --merge, --execute, --compact.
+        --analyze           ANALYZE the mbtiles database after
+                            --import/--merge/--process/--compact.
         -q, --quiet         don't print any status messages to stdout except errors.
         -d, --debug         print debug messages to stdout (exclusive to --quiet).